izdar/temp-repo-stuff/README.md

 ## Note

 We understand that fuzzing setups may be non-trivial; unfortunately, that is out of our control, as we are bound by the fuzzer frameworks.
 At a high level, AFLNET works within Docker containers with the runtime files generated within the specific docker instance.
 SNPSFuzzer runs natively, and therefore the files will be within the respective `<protocol_implementation_name>_workspace` folders.
 For ResolverFuzz, the generated files should be in the ResolverFuzz root directory, with additional logs in the `monitor_logs/` directory.

-The SAECRED setup is a bit more invovled as it requires multiple virtual interface setups, the details are below.

 # SAECRED Setup